Rumore: Coat of Arms

-Surname Demographics
+Demographics

-World Wide

 People bearing surname Rumore can be mainly found in Italy and the United States, and in much lower frequencies in Australia, Canada, Germany, England, France, Argentina, Puerto Rico and Morocco.
-The estimated worldwide population of surname Rumore is approximately 1,098.
+The estimated worldwide population of surname Rumore is approximately 1,228.
 The frequency of "Rumore's" per one million of the population can be found in the following countries, regions, and cities.
 Australia excluded from region and city statistics due to lack of data.
 F.P.M. excluded for city statistics due to lack of data.

 United States

 According to the 2000 U.S. census, the surname Rumore ranks as the 34,459th most common name in the country.
 The surname had 622 occurrences in the 2000 Census, and out of a sample of 100,000 people in the United States, Rumore would occur an average of 0.23 times.

 96.3 percent, or 599 total occurrences, were "Non-Hispanic White Only" and 3.38 percent, or 21 total occurrences, were "Hispanic Origin."
 An insignificant percent, or Less than 100 total occurrences, were "Non-Hispanic Asian, Pacific Islander, Non-Hispanic American Indian and Alaskan Native."

 Most of the Rumore population are clustered in the North East, and South East of the U.S. The highest frequency per million can be found in the state of New Hampshire and in the city of Rockford, Illinois.
 Based on the 2000 census figures, the current population is estimated at 705.